Heimat (film series): Critical reception

-Lasting impact
+Legacy

 Heimat was one of director Stanley Kubrick's favourite films.
 It is ranked No. 59 in Empire magazine's "The 100 Best Films Of World Cinema" in 2010.
 It also finished in 6th place when BBC Two ran a 40th birthday poll celebrating the station's greatest programmes and was 10th in Channel 4's 50 Greatest TV Dramas.

 Heimat has faced some criticism for its selective interpretation of German history, with some writers noting that there is limited treatment of the hyperinflationary spiral of the 1920s, the Great Depression, or certain aspects of Nazi history such as the Holocaust of World War II.
 In 1985, Timothy Garton Ash wrote in The New York Review of Books that:When you show the 1930s as a golden age of prosperity and excitement in the German countryside, when you are shown the Germans as victims of the war, then you inevitably find yourself asking: But what about the other side?
 What about Auschwitz?
 Where is the director's moral judgment?
 To which the colour filters insistently reply: 'Remember, remember, this is a film about what Germans remember.
 Some things they remember in full colour.
 Some in sepia.
 Others they prefer to forget.
 Memory is selective.
 Memory is partial.
 Memory is amoral.'Heimat 's themes of decadent American values and Western corporate greed rising up against the innocent simplicity of the Hunsrück have been seen as "resurrecting a discourse that prevailed in the nineteenth century about the modernization of Germany's society and economy ... no compromises or delicate balances are possible".

 Barbara Gabriel argued that the series was part of a larger movement of national memory work in Germany, provoked in part by the American television series Holocaust.
 As European art in general and German art in particular underwent a resurgence in the 1960s, artists like Günter Grass and Edgar Reitz captured international attention as they grappled with issues of identity in a divided, post-Holocaust Germany.